 - Retain Good Employees: Employees who are satisfied and feel appreciated don't want to switch companies.

-- Construct a Happy Workplace: Rewarding people makes the team feel good and share the same values.
+- Create a Happy Workplace: Rewarding people makes the team feel good and share the same values.

 Key Benefits of an Employee Rewards Program